Larch Hill

-Larch Hill International Scout and Guide Centre is the national campsite, and administrative and training headquarters of Scouting Ireland.
-It was previously owned by Scouting Ireland (CSI).
+Larch Hill International Scout and Guide Centre is the national campsite, and administrative and training headquarters, of Scouting Ireland.
+It was previously owned by Scouting Ireland (CSI), one of the two scout organisations which merged to form Scouting Ireland.

 Overview

 Larch Hill, which was purchased in 1937, has seen a number of developments following the creation of Scouting Ireland in 2004.
 A pyramidical headquarters building is a focal point of Larch Hill.
 Larch Hill is so called as it is reputed that it was the site of the first ever planting of the European Larch species in Ireland.

 The site, which is at 226 metres above sea level, consists of camping fields, a small hostel, conference facilities (in the Millennium Room), hiking trails, a nature centre, a Beaver Scout playground and a large campfire circle.

 The warden staff of the site, or the Meitheal, are voluntary members of Scouting Ireland and wear an orange neckerchief with the Larch symbol.
 They were also entitled (under Scouting Ireland (CSI)) to wear unique orange epaulettes.